dell/csm-docs/content/docs/csidriver/release/powerflex.md

 - Added support for CSM Authorization sidecar via Helm.
 - Added v1 extensions to vg snaphot from v1alpha2.
 - Added support to update helm charts to do a helm install without shell scripts.
-- Added support for volume health monitoring.
+- Added support for volume health monitoring
+- Removed support for Fedora CoreOS

 ### Fixed Issues